National Irish COVID-19 Biobank REC

 The NICB-REC will carry out its ethical assessments on the application submitted by the NICB Directors, plus subsequent applications for ethics approval for any amendments to the NICB governance structures and operating procedures.

 The NICB-REC Operational Framework sets out the role of the National Office and the committee procedures.
 We have compiled some frequently asked questions on the NICB-REC here.
-For any other questions, please do not hesitate to contact Dr Anne Costello, NICB-REC Programme Manager, at nicbrec@nrec.ie
+For any other questions, please do not hesitate to contact, NICB-REC at nicbrec@nrec.ie

 Scroll to Top